Eating Disorders Prevention

 The Body Project generally provides a platform for girls and young women to talk about and address unrealistic beauty and body standards and develop self-esteem and a healthy body image.
 The program is primarily designed for girls and young women between ages 12 and 26 and can be implemented in various settings, including colleges, high schools, summer camps, scout troops, and community centers.

 Although updated evidence may be needed, research has found that this type of intervention can be significantly more effective than others at preventing eating disorders.
-In Body Project sessions, a trained facilitator typically works with groups of at-risk girls and young women.
+In Body Project sessions, a trained facilitator typically works with groups of girls and young women at risk of developing eating disorders.

 During the first part of the program, groups may learn about and critique beauty and body standards idealizing thinness using activities like role-playing, discussions, and writing exercises.
 Group members may also focus on learning skills to strengthen resilience, like decreasing unhealthy efforts to lose weight, learning nutritious eating habits, and increasing body satisfaction.